-Experimental AI-generated summary referencing Polymarket data · UpdatedSouth Dakota Republican Senate Primary Winner
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedSouth Dakota Republican Senate Primary Winner

 South Dakota Republican Senate Primary Winner